barbara-da-silva-oliveira/DemIstifyCPS/Examples/README.md

   `WavePropagation` (from i4), `sweepingDelay`.
 - **Output SRP:** `MotionDuringTxRx` – how much the sensor/head moves while a pulse is in flight.
 - **Requirement link:** `MotionDuringTxRx` is constrained by `ObstacleAvoidance`.
-- **Intuition:** If the sweep is too fast or wave propagation is poor, the sensor may move significantly during transmit/receive.
-This can distort distance estimates and increase the risk of unsafe maneuvers.

 Chain:
 `DistanceToStop` -> `MotionWhileScanning` -> `WavePropagation` -> `MotionDuringTxRx` -> `ObstacleAvoidance`.